This page will redirect to https://help.ticketmaster.com.au/hc/en-au/articles/360007678278

 The Lyric Deluxe package is designed to be shared between two people.

-You can find the seating layout and stage views on the Sydney Lyric Theatre website https://www.sydneylyric.com.au/seating-plan.aspx which includes virtual tour links for the Stalls, Dress Circle and Grand Circle of the theatre.
-If you have a question about the theatre or seating layout, please feel free to call the theatre on 02 9509 3601 during business hours and talk to one of our team.
+You can find the seating layout and stage views on the Sydney Lyric Theatre website https://www.sydneylyric.com.au/seating-plan.aspx which includes virtual tour links for the Stalls, Dress Circle, and Grand Circle of the theatre.

 Running time is approx. 2 hours and 50 minutes, this includes a 20-minute intermission.

 HAMILTON contains some strong language and is appropriate for ages 8+.